rswieczkowski/random-user-generator/README.md

-Small app that print random user fetch from API
+Small app that prints random user fetch from API